 The Army has long played a large part in the affairs of the town and the surrounding area.
 Brecon Barracks, near the centre of town, is the present Administrative Headquarters for the Army in Wales, while an Infantry Battle School is based at Dering Lines on the eastern edge of the town.
 A few miles to the west of the town is Sennybridge Army Camp and Training Area, one of the largest range and training centres in the UK.
 Many thousands of service personnel use these facilities each year, training on the rugged hills of the Brecon Beacons.
 The Gurkhas have particularly strong links with the town.
 They were honoured with the Freedom of the Town of Brecon in 1985 and an annual parade, known as the Brecon Freedom Parade, marks this association.

 The Regimental Museum of The Royal Welsh is located next to Brecon Barracks.
 It houses objects and archives from four centuries and across four continents.
-Best remembered is the tragedy and triumph of Zulu war of 1879.
+Best remembered is the tragedy and triumph of the Zulu war of 1879.
 Members of the regiment won a handful of Victoria Crosses at Rorke's Drift, when 140 soldiers of the Regiment stood firm against an attack by 4,000 Zulu warriors.
 The Regimental Chapel of the Regiment in Brecon Cathedral contains the Colours saved after the British disaster at Isandhlwana which occurred 12 hours before Rorke's Drift.

 Brecon has an industrial past